 “So Solomon did what was evil in the sight of the Lord and did not wholly follow the Lord as David his father had done.”

-What a phrase.
+1 Kings 11:6, what a phrase.
 So Solomon did what was evil on the side of the Lord and did not wholly follow the Lord.
 Like, with his whole heart he didn’t follow the Lord.
-And we know that’s what this is talking about, his heart, because earlier in 1 Kings chapter 11, verse three, after Solomon went after many women and wives and concubines, the Bible says his wives turned away his heart.
+And we know that’s what this is talking about, his heart.
+Because earlier in 1 Kings 11:3 after Solomon went after many women and wives and concubines, the Bible says his wives turned away his heart.
 So, could we just pause today and ask the question, what in our lives is turning our hearts away from God?
 In what ways are our hearts not wholly given over to God?

 God, we pray that you would help us to love you with all our heart, soul, mind, and strength.